Image: Metastatic breast cancer courtesy of Ed Uthman on Flickr. License: CC BY 2.0

 The study is published in JAMA Oncology and was largely funded by Breast Cancer Now, with additional support from The Royal Marsden Cancer Charity and the NIHR Biomedical Research Centre at The Royal Marsden NHS Foundation Trust and the ICR.

-Our Breast Cancer Now Tony Robins Research Centre houses over 120 scientists and clinicians whose aim is to develop a multidisciplinary approach to tackling breast cancer.
+Our Breast Cancer Now Toby Robins Research Centre houses over 120 scientists and clinicians whose aim is to develop a multidisciplinary approach to tackling breast cancer.

 Find out more